 The herb or powder can be steeped into hot water and makes a delicious tasting tea and a suitable alternative if you're taking a break from coffee or caffeinated tea.

 The average herb to tea ratio is usually about 2-4 teaspoons per cup or 8 ounces of hot water.
 Being the aerial part of the plant, it is typically infused rather than decocted or boiled.
 Suggested use for the herbal powder is commonly 1/4 to 1/2 teaspoon added to hot tea or water.

 Another classic way to prepare brahmi or bacopa monnieri is to infuse it in sesame oil.
 The medicated oil is applied topically for its skin-penetrating benefits.

 Bacopa Supplement Extracts

 Supplement extracts of bacopa are available in powder, capsule/tablet or liquid form.

-Many bacopa supplements are concentrated extracts of the herb often standardized for the amount of bacosides.
-Others, like Lost Empire Herbs, offer a "real spectrum" extract which includes a more natural ratio of herbal components and other beneficial secondary compounds, saponins and alkaloids.
+Many bacopa supplements are concentrated extracts of the herb often standardized for the number of bacosides.
+Others, like Lost Empire Herbs, offer a "real spectrum" extract that includes a more natural ratio of herbal components and other beneficial secondary compounds, saponins and alkaloids.